 \section{Abstract}

 The goal of this paper is to find the homogenized equation of a heterogenous Fisher-KPP model in a periodic medium.
-The solutions of this model are pulsating travelling fronts whose \emph{speeds} are superior to a parametric minimal speed $c^*_L$.
+The solutions of this model are pulsating traveling fronts whose \emph{speeds} are superior to a parametric minimal speed $c^*_L$.
 We first find the homogenized limit of the stationary states which depend on the space variable in many cases.
-Then, we prove that the pulsating travelling fronts converge to a classical $u_0:=u_0(t,x)$ of a homogenous reaction-diffusion equation.
-The homogenized limit $u_0$ is also a travelling front whose minimal speed of propagation is given in terms of the coefficients of the problem.
+Then, we prove that the pulsating traveling fronts converge to a classical $u_0:=u_0(t,x)$ of a homogenous reaction-diffusion equation.
+The homogenized limit $u_0$ is also a traveling front whose minimal speed of propagation is given in terms of the coefficients of the problem.

 \bf Keywords\rm: homogenization, reaction-diffusion, front propagation, heterogenous media.

 \bf AMS Classification\rm: 35B27, 35B45, 35K55, 35K57.